 Speaking of which, apparently by purchasing this ice cream I’m reaping the benefits of Fair Trade Certified cocoa and coffee.
-I’m not at all politically minded and lack the time to watch The Daily Show anymore, so I’m not sure if that means I’m tacitly supporting equitable trade practices or funding Trump 2012.
+I’m not at all politically minded and lack the time to watch The Daily Show anymore, so I’m not sure if that means I’m tacitly supporting equitable trade practices.
 From what I know of Ben and Jerry, presumably it’s some hippie thing, but as long as I don’t have to give up meat or start wearing Birkenstocks, I’m fine with it.
 Of course, the other thing Ben and Jerry are known for is inserting puns into their ice cream names, and these are no exception.
 Volun-Tiramisu is almost a little TOO on the nose, but it works.
 On the other hand, “Peanut Butter World” confuses me.
 After some thought, I decided maybe the implication is that volunteerism will lead to a better world, and “butter” sounds kind of like “better,” so… yeah?
 If that’s the case, I have to say they’re really reaching.
 Of course, it’s possible all of you got it immediately and can’t imagine how it wasn’t obvious to me from the beginning.
 Like how I didn’t realize those “Every kiss begins with Kay” commercials are making a pun about the actual letter “k” until I heard it on a radio show’s “things you just figured out” segment.
 It’s embarrassing to find yourself in the same company as people who only just realized why it’s called a QWERTY keyboard.

 I was slightly leery of the Peanut Butter World before digging in because peanut butter and I have an understanding: if it brings its friend chocolate, they’re both welcome in my mouth, but I’ve never been willing to buy seats for PB’s solo act.
 Turns out I needn’t have worried, as this flavor is composed of really creamy, decadent chocolate with peanut butter swirls in it, along with some chocolate cookie bits.
 It’s kind of like eating a cold, liquidy Reese’s peanut butter cup that someone has coated with crumbled Oreos, only way more rich than any Reese’s could ever be.
 It is also insanely unhealthy — after a half dozen spoonfuls, I felt suddenly motivated to name my heirs and divvy up my worldly possessions — but that’s the price you pay for supporting a good cause.
 At least that’s what I’m telling myself, and you should too.
 In any event, it’s worth it, because this is some seriously good ice cream.
 There’s just enough peanut butter to remind you it’s there without being overpowering, while the chocolate is definitely dominant.